Introduction

 Current legal and policy basis

-This guide uses the following live reference framework for Current Canadian payroll framework used by the calculator.
+The analysis on this page is anchored to the following live reference framework for Current Canadian payroll framework used by the calculator.

 - Canada Revenue Agency payroll deductions and remittances guidance